 The interest rate risk is the risk that the interest flow on the financial debt and the gross cash flow may be adversely affected by an unfavourable change in interest rates.
 In the case at hand, the risk is limited as the financial liabilities are mainly at fixed rates.
 Moreover, Sofina's net cash position is positive.
 However, Sofina has commitments to disburse funds in relation to the Sofina Private Funds investments.
-Considering its positive Net cash position, the existence of bank credit lines (unused - please refer to point 3.16), the investments in shares listed on liquid markets and therefore easily realisable (in the Sofina Direct investments and Sofina Private Funds, the liquidity risk faced by Sofina is extremely moderate.
+Considering its positive Net cash position, the existence of bank credit lines (unused - please refer to point 3.16), the investments in shares listed on liquid markets and therefore easily realisable (in the Sofina Direct investments and Sofina Private Funds portfolios), and if need be the ability to transact on the secondary market for Sofina Private Funds, the liquidity risk faced by Sofina is extremely moderate.